 Will the tuition price be the same for all modalities?

 Yes.
-Regardless of the mode of delivery, these classes will be charged the current day rate tuition as approved by the Board of Trustees.
+Regardless of the mode of instruction, these classes will be charged the current day rate tuition as approved by the Board of Trustees.

 Are internships allowed?

 Yes, but internship opportunities will be limited due to COVID-19 related restrictions.